trustmark-2005-ltd/TrustMark-Schemes-Integration/README.md

 ## Prerequisites

+You must be a TrustMark Scheme Provider to use this API.
 You must have a Scheme Portal account which will give you access to create an API Key to use with your requests.